datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast04-Multi-Band-Rasters-In-R.md

     ## [1] 255

-In this raster image, we see values between 0 and 255.
+This raster contains values between 0 and 255.
 These values represent degrees of brightness associated with the band color being viewed.
 In the case of a RGB image (red, green and blue), band 1 is the red band.
 Thus when we plot that band, larger numbers (towards 255) represent pixels with more red